skrsumit250/Encryptix_Job_Portal/README.md

 - This will typically start the server on http://localhost:5173/

 5. Configure database:
-- Make sure you have mongoDB installed in your system
+- Make sure you have MySQL installed in your system
 - Connect the Database

 ## Usage: